Quick Summary Hairstyles To Hide Female Pattern Baldness

 4. Headband Style

 A headband placed just behind the hairline or at the crown helps cover thinning hair, especially around the temples.
-This accessory adds visual interest and is ideal for a quick and easy solution to bald patches.
+This accessory adds visual interest and is an ideal quick, easy solution for bald patches.
 [2]

 Here’s how to style your hair:

-- Choose a headband close to your hair color for a natural look or a contrasting one for a pop of color.
+- Choose a headband that matches your hair colour for a natural look, or a contrasting one for a pop of colour.

 - Position the headband carefully to cover problem areas.